FamilySearch/gedcomx/specifications/fact-types-specification.md

 `http://gedcomx.org/Confirmation`| A fact of a person's confirmation (or other rite of initiation) in a church or religion.
 `http://gedcomx.org/Cremation`| A fact of the cremation of person's body after death.
 `http://gedcomx.org/Death`| A fact of the death of a person.
-`http://gedcomx.org/Education`| A fact of an education or an educational achievement (e.g. diploma, graduation, scholarship, etc.) of a person.
+`http://gedcomx.org/Education`| A fact of an education or an educational achievement (e.g., diploma, graduation, scholarship, etc.) of a person.
 `http://gedcomx.org/Emigration`| A fact of the emigration of a person.
 `http://gedcomx.org/Ethnicity`| A fact of a person's ethnicity or race.
 `http://gedcomx.org/Excommunication`| A fact of a person's excommunication from a church.